top of page

 "As modern as tomorrow".
 One of the holy grail amps of the 20th century, from 1957, this Fender Deluxe 5E3.
 Famous in its own right, this one was also owned by multi-musician and DJ Maxi Jazz.
 God Is A Deluxe ;-).

-Including this 1957 Fender Deluxe 5E3, one of those legendary tweed amps from the golden age of small Fender amps.
-Sadly, there's no particular provenance for this amp - of Maxi playing it, or of its previous owners.
-Intriguingly, though, it came with a handwritten tag attached to it reading "57 DELUXE + STRATOCASTER SOLD AS A PAIR".
-The previous lot in the auction was a 1957 Fender Stratocaster, named by Maxi as his "New York City Shirley".
-That Strat does have some provenance: previously owned by Willard 'Will' Snide, from new in 1957, for forty years to 1997, and played with The Melody Boys (1957-1958) and The Rockers (1958-1962, and again 1964-1970).
-But the provenance doesn't mention the amp, so while I'd make the confident guess that the amp was sold to Maxi paired with the Strat, it's just conjecture whether they were a pair all the way back in 1957.
+Including this 1957 Fender Deluxe 5E3, the most legendary circuit, the most legendary amp, of all those legendary tweed amps from the 1950s.
+As far as provenance goes, all I know is that Maxi Jazz owned it.
+Intriguingly, it came with a handwritten tag attached to it reading "57 DELUXE + STRATOCASTER SOLD AS A PAIR".
+The previous lot in the auction was a 1957 Fender Stratocaster, which Maxi called his "New York City Shirley".
+That Strat does have some provenance, albeit only with the most dedicated rockabilly archivists.
+Born in Tupper Lake, New York, Willard 'Will' Snide bought the Strat new in 1957.
+And it stayed with him for 40 years until his death in 1997, serving him faithfully throughout his years with The Melody Boys (1957-1958), The Rockers (1958-1962 and 1964-1970), and beyond.
+Maxi certainly had the Strat by August 2000, when he posted a short video playing it.
+But the provenance doesn't mention the amp, so while I'd make the confident guess that the amp was sold to Maxi paired with the Strat, some time between 1997 and 2000, it's just conjecture whether they were a pair all the way back in 1957.

 See & Hear It In Action